learndataengineering/learndataengineering.guide/_docs/index.md

 - **Software Engineering** - Programming and coding skills, Software design patterns, Testing and Debugging

-Most of the activties that a data engineer performs on a daily basis can be built using few core skills listed in the next section.
+Most of the activties that a data engineering team performs on a daily basis can be achieved using few core skills listed in the next section.
+Ofcourse, this is not a complete list but it'll cover the necessary skillset.

 ### Skillset for Modern Data Engineering

-Without complicating, data engineers need strong data skills and good software engineering skills
+Without complicating, data engineers need strong data skills and good software engineering skills.

 #### a.
 Data Skills